georgeteo/elm-marketplace/README.md

 `ListingsAction`.
 If a `ListingsAction` Signal is triggered, then the `update` function in `Index.elm` will enter the `ListingsAction` branch in the case statement.
-In the `ListingsAction` branch, we know that this particular Signal corresponds to an update internal to the Listings type, so it updates the the listings entry of the Index model by calling `Listing.update`.
+In the `ListingsAction` branch, we know that this particular Signal corresponds to an update internal to the `Listings` type, so it updates the the listings entry of the `Index` model by calling `Listing.update`.

-Similarly in the view, when rendering the Listings view, we pass the `Listings.Context`, which is a record type of forwarding address for each action that will be triggered in that component.
-For example, in the Listings component there are two types of actions that will be triggered: ThumbanilAction, which are actions to reset to the ThumbnailView triggered by the "Back" button in a listing and ListingsAction, which are actions that update state internal to the Listings component (e.g., ImageViewer or Fullpage buttons), which are wrapped in a generic ListingsAction type, because `Index.elm` won't need to unwrap the Action when triggered.
+Similarly in the view, when rendering the `Listings.view`, we pass the `Listings.Context`, which is a record type of forwarding address for each action that will be triggered in that component.
+For example, in the `Listings` component there are two types of actions that will be triggered: `ThumbanilAction`, which are actions to reset to the `ThumbnailView` triggered by the "Back" button in a listing and `ListingsAction`, which are actions that update state internal to the `Listings` component (e.g., `ImageViewer` or `Fullpage` buttons), which are wrapped in a generic `ListingsAction` type, because `Index.elm` won't need to unwrap the `Action` when triggered.

 ## Todo